CtrlK

 Workflow Clarity

-Excellent multi-step workflow with clear sequencing: pre-flight checks → classification → gathering → spec generation → user review → plan generation → user review → track creation.
-Includes explicit validation checkpoints (user review gates) and error handling section.
+The workflow is clearly sequenced: pre-flight checks → classification → interactive gathering → spec generation → user review → plan generation → user review → track creation → completion message.
+It includes explicit validation checkpoints (user review gates after spec and plan), error handling with rollback instructions, and feedback loops for edits.

 3 / 3